Optimal Physical Health

-The Surgeon General has determined that lack of physical activity is detrimental to your health.
-Surgeon General recommends moderate activity: 150 calories per day or 1000 calories per week.
-American College of Sports Medicine suggest all adults should engage in 30 minutes or more of moderately intense physical activity daily.
+The Surgeon General has determined that lack of physical activity is detrimental to your health and recommends moderate activity: 150 calories per day or 1000 calories per week.
+The American College of Sports Medicine suggest all adults should engage in 30 minutes or more of moderately intense physical activity daily.
 This level of activity corresponds to 200 kcals a day (Pate RR, Pratt M, Blair SN, et al 1995).
 See Calorie Expenditure Calculator.

-Other authorities suggest the least amount of activity for optimal physical health is about 1500-2000 kcals a week of light and moderate intense activities.
+Other authorities suggest that the least amount of activity for optimal physical health is about 1500-2000 kcals a week of light and moderately intense activities.
 Additional physical health benefits come with increased intensity and eventually level off at around 3500 kcals per week (Peterson & Bryant 1995).

 The ACSM recommends to target a weekly exercise expenditure of approximately 1000 kcals a week (e.g. 3 sessions of 300 Calories or 4 sessions of 200 Calories) (ACSM 1995).
 See Calorie Expenditure Calculator.

-Cardiovascular fitness improvement is dependent upon frequency, duration, intensity of exercise.
-An increase of VO2 max may range from 5 to 30% depending on the interaction of these prescriptive components and an individuals fitness level.
-Those with low initial levels of fitness and those exhibiting large losses of body weight will exhibit the greatest relative increase in VO2 max.
+Cardiovascular fitness improvement is dependent upon the exercise program (mode, frequency, duration, intensity of exercise) as well as the individual participant (fitness level, age, and health status).
+Also see Running Risk / Benefit Study.
+For the average person aerobic training programs typically produce an increase of VO2 of 5% to 20% (Pollock 1973).
+Those with low initial levels of fitness and those exhibiting large losses of body weight will exhibit up to a 40% improvement of VO2 max.
 Similarly, only modest improvements may be expected from individuals with high initial levels of fitness or those who exhibit little change in body weight (ACSM 1995).

+Intensity, duration, and frequency are somewhat inversely proportional.
+If one component increases, the others may be decreased to a degree.
 When a program has been established, intensity is the least forgiving component for cardiovascular fitness.
-Intensity, duration, and frequency are nearly inversely proportional.
-If one component increases, the others may be decreased, except intensity.
-An increase of duration or frequency can not make up for a moderate decrease of intensity without a decrease of cardiovascular fitness.
+An increase of duration or frequency cannot make up for a significant decrease of intensity without a decrease of cardiovascular fitness.

-The inclusion or resistance training is important for a sound overall exercise program but will not significantly increase VO2 max.
-Weight training circuit weight training (e.g. 10 to 15 repetitions with 15 to 30 seconds between weight stations) improves VO2 max an average of about 5%.
+The inclusion of resistance training is important for a sound overall exercise program but will not significantly increase VO2 max.
+Circuit weight training (e.g. 10 to 15 repetitions with 15 to 30 seconds between weight stations) improves VO2 max an average of about 5%.
 For this reason circuit training is not generally recommended as an activity to improve cardiovascular fitness.
 (ACSM 1995).